-Why Most Service Businesses Stall and How to Break Through
+Why Most Service Businesses Stall, and How to Break Through

 Over the years, I’ve noticed a pattern in many service and trades businesses.

 The early stages feel exciting.
 Work increases.
 Revenue grows.
 The team expands.
-Momentum builds.

 Then somewhere along the way, progress slows.

 Revenue might still be climbing, but margins tighten.
 The owner is working longer hours.
-Decisions start bottlenecking.
-The team waits for direction.
-Small issues begin multiplying.

 From the outside, the business looks successful.